 1. Outsource Sourcing – A great way to have more time to source is to outsource some of your sourcing.
 Imagine if you knew of 5-10 items from Walmart that you knew were profitable.
 See if you can find someone to hire to go to every Walmart in a specific mile radius and buy all of those items for you.
 Maybe get a prepaid MasterCard for them to use to buy inventory for you.
 For more training on outsourcing sourcing, I recommend the book, Outsourcing Sourcing.
-Use the coupon code FBA30 to save 30% off the cost of the book.

 2. Outsource your Prepping, Packing, and Shipping – There are dozens of prep services across the US that will do all of the prep, pack, and shipping work for you.
 They will (for a fee) take off price tags, poly bag, pack up the boxes, and ship your inventory to Amazon for you.
 If you do RA (retail arbitrage) then you can just drop off your finds with a prep service, and they’ll do the rest.
 You can also send your OA (online arbitrage), wholesale, and/or private label items to a prep center to do a lot of the manual labor for you, which will free up your time to do more sourcing!
 To find a prep service near you just google “Amazon prep service” with your hometown or state.